 If that doesn’t work, then you will have to take the next drastic step.
 And this really does require gloves and eye protection.
 Caustic soda is not to be messed with.
 Add a healthy (caution) into a bucket with normal tap water.
 Stir it well and pour it down the drainage entrance.
 Leave it to his for about 30 minutes and then pour in hot water.

-If at the end of all of the processes you are still left with a blocked drain it is time to call in the professionals.
+If at the end of all of the processes you are still left with a blocked drain or clogged shower drain, it is time to call in the professionals.
 Then you might have an issue that is slightly more complex than a simple clog.
 A professional plumber will usually be able to sort the problem out in under an hour (at the most).
 Rather than frustrate yourself and use up your valuable time give that neighborhood plumber a call.
 Most have very reasonable rates – and their work will have a guarantee.
 Most have emergency services and can be called upon at any hour of the day or night.
 Sometimes it’s simply better to call on a professional, rather than attempt the job yourself.